Care in Pregnancy & Following Birth in Norwich

 We do not give advice on whether the ECV is the correct procedure.
 This decision must be undertaken in light of all the potential risks and benefits.
 Every birth and mother is different and the calculation of risk versus reward must take into account many factors.
 For this reason, this should be discussed with your doctor, midwife or specialist.

-Postpartum Chiropractic Care
+Postpartum Care

+Many women report ongoing pain and discomfort after giving birth.
+All mothers are sore and uncomfortable for weeks after delivery and this is normal.
+However pain is not normal.
 Neck pain, back pain, symphysis pubis dysfunction (SPD), pelvic girdle pain (PGP), sciatica and headaches should all settle in a number of days or weeks.
 Your body has gone through a lot of changes during pregnancy, labour and delivery.
 Ligaments have loosened, bones have spread and nerves have been stretched.
 Your posture may have changed resulting in changes to your balance.
+Chiropractors can help considerably with these issues.

+Your body will immediately begin to work on tightening the ligaments and realigning organs and bones in a process which can take months or even up to a year to completely occur.
 This is the ideal time to address postpartum problems.
 Chiropractic care can be carried out at any point after giving birth.
 The adjustments and corrections that chiropractors make will help to increase the proper blood flow in your body, align the spine to allow proper movement and help alleviate aches and pains.

-How can Newborns Benefit from Chiropractic Care?
+How can Newborns Benefit from Chiropractic?

 Birth can be traumatic to a baby’s nervous system.
 Some children are born easily whilst others can suffer considerably from prolonged labour, difficult birth position and cranial pressure.
 We encourage parents to have their newborn checked as soon after birth as possible.
 In the weeks following birth, children develop and grow rapidly and it is essential that this development is as unhindered as possible.
 Chiropractic care can help to give the newborn a great start in life.